Wyatt Kirkby

 Teaching

-I have been teaching assistant for a number of courses at McMaster University, ranging from first year to graduate level.
+I have been teaching assistant for a number of courses at StFX and McMaster University, ranging from first year to graduate level.
 Generally, my duties include coordination on assignments and solutions as well as marking for the upper-year courses.
 For the first-year courses, activities are generally restricted to labs and tutorials.